 Kommah knows first hand the journey of breast cancer.
-Not only is she a survivor, but she was the Founder and Executive Director of her own breast cancer organization for 9 years.
-She now sits on the board for Breast Cancer Solutions, based in Orange County, CA. Kommah is well versed in breast cancer and through workshops, presentations, and as a panelist, she has provided valuable insight to the treatment journey for patients and caregivers.
+Not only is she a survivor, she was the Founder and Executive Director of her own breast cancer organization for 9 years.
+She now sits as the Chair of the Board for Breast Cancer Solutions, based in Orange County, CA. Kommah is well versed in the cancer journey from her personal experience and through the her work as a patient advocate.
+Kommah gives the patient perspective through workshops, presentations, and/or as a panelist, she has provided valuable insight about the treatment journey for patients and caregivers.

 Understanding one's purpose is integral to what motivates you in life.
 Sadly, many struggle with identifying purpose in their lives, thus, lacking motivation to do anything fulfilling with their lives.
 In such a microwave society, it is easy to be distracted by what is going on around you and forgetting about who YOU are.
 Oftentimes, life has a way of getting our attention, which then forces us to look in the mirror at our true self.
 Who am I?
 What am I doing?
 Where am I going?
 What is my Purpose?
 At the mercy of a horrific diagnosis, Kommah found her purpose for her second chance at life.
 What is yours?